 If you truly want to impress your beloved—maybe even propose—reserve the nation's only table at the top of a lighthouse or book an overnight lighthouse stay.
 February is also the perfect month to visit the sweetest moose in Maine or the world's longest candy counter.
 Even Hartford, Connecticut, is surprisingly romantic.
-Blustery winds may blow and snowflakes may fly, but February only has 28 days, so make the most of them!
+Blustery winds may blow and snowflakes may fly, but February only has 28 days (29 in leap years like 2020), so make the most of them!

 New England Weather in February

 Hartford, CT: 21º / 39º Fahrenheit (-6º / 4º Celsius)